Best 3D Printers for Schools (Under $500)

 Dremel from Digilab – The university level printer

-Dremel’s filament comes pre-installed with an RFID tag that allows the machine to automatically identify the material type and change bed temperature and extruder temperatures.
+Dremel’s filament comes with an RFID tag that allows the machine to automatically identify the material type and change bed temperature and extruder temperatures.
 Overwriting this is an option technically, but it’s a good start for most printing jobs.

 Pros